phisad/sose20-deep-nlp/docs/index.md

 **\[DR\]** Rao, Delip & Brian McMahan (2019).
 Natural language processing with PyTorch: build intelligent language applications using deep learning.
 Beijing: O'Reilly.
 IMPORTANT: please choose 'read online' in order not to block the book.

+All jupyter notebooks used in this course come from the companion repository by Rao & McMahan.

 ⭐️**All the books are available through the UP network.**

 ## Examination